-- The site's Grade II\ listed status. - The site's strategic economic importance as one of the few dry docks on the Bristol Channel capable of use for ships. - The potential adverse impact of development on the two adjacent conservation areas. - The position of the dock in the centre of Appledore and overlooked by numerous properties ensures that that industrial maritime uses of the dock will probably impact adversely on the amenity of residents. - The likelihood of significant archaeological remains of docks buildings, historic shipbuilding and other maritime activities.
+- The position of the dock in the centre of Appledore and overlooked by numerous properties ensures that those industrial maritime uses of the dock will probably impact adversely on the amenity of residents. - The likelihood of significant archaeological remains of docks buildings, historic shipbuilding and other maritime activities.